 Another factor to consider is that skin allergies to specific ingredients can occur out of nowhere, even if your skin has been tolerant in the past.
 In this case, it’s best to identify the culprit based on anything new you’ve introduced to your personal-care, laundry, or housekeeping routines.
 If you experience any sort of skin reaction that doesn’t improve by eliminating any new or questionable ingredients, it’s best to schedule a visit with your dermatologist.

 Although SEEN can’t “fix” sensitive or sensitized skin, our non-irritating hair-care products can help reduce reactivity and give skin an opportunity to recover.
 SEEN has replaced the most common skin-irritating ingredients and allergens with gentle alternatives—without sacrificing the smoothing, softening, shine-enhancing results you expect from your hair care.
-In fact, the fragrance-free versions of our Shampoo, Conditioner, Deeper Conditioner, Blow-Out Creme, Curly Creme, and (always fragrance-free) Magic Serum have all received the National Eczema Association’s Seal of Acceptance™.
+In fact, all of SEEN's fragrance-free products have received the National Eczema Association’s Seal of Acceptance™.
 This means that those with sensitive skin can enjoy happy, healthy skin and beautiful hair without worry—and those with sensitized skin can get their skin’s health back on track while having good hair days in the process.